 Post-SECURE Act, most non-spouse beneficiaries must distribute the account within 10 years instead of their own life expectancy.
 (See this companion post The SECURE Act and Retirement Plan Beneficiaries for a list of beneficiaries that are not subject to the 10-year payout rule.)

 - Naming a trust as your beneficiary may no longer accomplish your estate planning goals.
 Your trust may require your beneficiary to take RMDs, which may now mean one lump sum payment after 10 years, effectively eliminating your original intent for establishing your trust.
-But not all beneficiaries are treated equally; some of your named beneficiaries (Eligible Designated Beneficiaries) may be able to stretch their distributions over their own life expectancy instead of the new 10-year distribution rule, and some may not (see this companion post The SECURE Act and Retirement Plan Beneficiaries for a list of Eligible Designated Beneficiaries).
+But not all beneficiaries are treated equally; some of your named beneficiaries (Eligible Designated Beneficiaries) may be able to stretch their distributions over their own life expectancy instead of the new 10-year distribution rule, and some may not.

 Strategies for managing the SECURE Act: